Window Mullions vs. Window Muntins

 The Difference Between Window Mullions and Window Muntins

-window mullions vs window muntins
+the difference between window mullions and window muntins

-Window muntins are the supporting strips between window panes.
+Window muntins are the decorative strips between window panes.
 Although frequently associated with windows, they can appear on any type of furniture as wooden panels.
 On windows, they are often grids or vertical barriers that separate glass windows into individual panes.

 Early builders utilized muntins because they were structurally critical.
 The outer walls of older buildings could not carry the weight when installing large-sized windows in the walls.
 Today, muntins serve only aesthetic purposes, allowing you to personalize your home’s design further.